DAWN-FM: Data-Aware and Noise-Informed Flow Matching for Solving Inverse Problems: Flow Matching and Inverse Problems

-These trajectories connect points from $\bfx_0$ at $t=0$ to $\bfx_1$ at $t=1$.
-More complex trajectories have been proposed in \citet{albergo2023stochastic}, however, in our context, we found that simple linear trajectories suffice and have advantages for being very smooth in time.
-The velocity along the trajectory is the time derivative of the trajectory, that is,
+where $\bfx_t \sim \pi_t(\bfx)$ is the linear interpolation of $\bfx_0$ and $\bfx_1$ at any given time $t$.
+These trajectories connect points from $\bfx_0$ at $t=0$ to $\bfx_1$ at $t=1$, i.e., the parameter $t \in [0,1]$ interpolates between the reference distribution and target distribution and appears explicitly in the velocity estimator (see \Cref{eq:velint}) to ensure that the learned flow evolves smoothly and consistently along this continuum.
+More complex trajectories have been proposed in \cite{albergo2023stochastic}, however, in our context, we found that simple linear trajectories suffice and have advantages for being very smooth in time.
+The velocity along the trajectory is the time derivative of the interpolant $\bfx_t$, that is,